MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-tutorial-use-cognitive-services.md

 :::image type="content" source="media/service-tutorial-using-cognitive-services/tutorial-using-cognitive-services_19.png" alt-text="Screenshot shows the Enter credentials dialog box where you can specify Organizational account.":::

-Select the Tag Images function, enter _[Binary]_ in the column field and _en_ in the culture info field.
+Select the Tag Images function, enter _[Binary]_ in the column field, and enter _en_ in the culture info field.

 > [!NOTE]
 > You currently cannot pick a column using a dropdown.
 This issue will be resolved as soon as possible during the private preview.